George Blossom House

-The George Blossom House in Chicago was designed by architect Frank Lloyd Wright in 1892, while Wright was still working in the firm of Adler and Sullivan.
+The George Blossom House is located at 4858 South Kenwood Avenue in Chicago, Illinois.
+It was designed by architect Frank Lloyd Wright in 1892, while Wright was still working in the firm of Adler and Sullivan.
 As Wright was working as a draftsman for Adler and Sullivan, he was forbidden from taking outside commissions.
 He later referred to these designs as his "bootleg houses".

 A fine example of a Colonial Revival design, the building is almost symmetrical, broken up by a conservatory on the rear of the building.